Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-This acorn squash soup is perfectly seasoned with a smooth texture, making it the perfect cozy meal to enjoy during cooler weather.
+This acorn squash soup is perfectly seasoned with a smooth texture, making it the perfect comforting meal to enjoy during cooler weather.

-This acorn squash soup is buttery-sweet and savory with notes of curry and chili spices.
-The addition of milk makes it extra creamy, and when pureéd it achieves a rich consistency that easily glosses the back of your spoon.
+This soup is buttery-sweet and savory with notes of curry and chili spices.
+The addition of milk makes it extra creamy, and when pureéd, it achieves a rich consistency that easily glosses the back of your spoon.

 Ingredients